fractaledmind/fractaledmind.github.io/src/_posts/2023-11-13-enhancing-rails-sqlite-table-schema-and-metadata.md

 ---
-title: Enhancing your Rails app with SQLite
+series: Enhancing your Rails app with SQLite
-subtitle: Table Schema and Metadata
+title: Table Schema and Metadata
 date: 2023-11-13
 tags:
   - code